 It’s funny looking back, especially since our first camping trip was actually accidental.
 We got stranded when our car broke down on a Toronto to Quebec City drive up to the Gaspe Peninsula.

 Luckily we had packed camping gear in case of emergencies.

 Christina was 8 months pregnant and C had just turned two.
 We ended up having three nights camping with a toddler while we were waiting for a new transmission to arrive at the repair shop in the middle of nowhere.
 But that was all it took for us to get hooked.

 Since that fateful day, we have embarked on some epic family camping adventures, including several multi-week road trips through Ontario where we’ve camped in all of Ontario’s five National parks.

 We’ve experienced canoeing adventures through remote islands, hiking journeys along coastal trails and, last year, invested in a rooftop tent for Overlanding journeys through the Americas.

 Enjoy Your Time Camping With Kids!

 Have you ever gone camping with kids?
 Tell us about your favorite destinations and activities in the comments below.
-Or, you can swing by our Facebook page and share a photo of your adventure.
+Or, you can swing by Family Travel Support Group on Facebook and share a photo of your adventure.
 We’d love to share in your experiences.